mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrewery.md

 **In Elf Years:**
 - About 6-7 elf lifespans
 - Some elves alive remember great-grandparents who survived it
-- High Queen Aelindra: born 760 years AFTER Worldrend
+- High Queen Aelindra: born 247 years BEFORE Worldrend (witnessed it, age 1,494)

 **In Human Years:**
 - About 30-40 generations